a-einstein/WpfShop/README.md

 * Click Once installation and update.

 #### Installation
 The application currently is plug & play.
-The application can be installed from Azure, while it already configured to use my data service also running there.
+The application can be installed directly from Azure.
+It is configured to use my data service also running there.
 * Open the **[install page](https://rcsadventureworac85.blob.core.windows.net/wpfshop-releases/latest/install.htm).**
 * If needed, install the prerequisites by the 'Install' button.
-* Click the 'launch' **hyperlink**, 'Open' to launch the installer, 'Install', allow it to continue when needed.
+* Click the **'launch'** hyperlink, 'Open' to launch the installer, 'Install', allow it to continue when needed.
 * The application should start up right away, but may be hidden behind other windows.
 * The start menu gets a folder added: *Programs / RCS / Shopping*.
 * Uninstallation can be done by: *Control Panel / Program and Features / CyclOne*.